Dosage Form: capsule

 - In late pregnancy, the third trimester, as with other NSAIDs, etodolac should be avoided because it may cause premature closure of the ductus arteriosus.

 Because serious GI tract ulcerations and bleeding can occur without warning symptoms, physicians should monitor for signs or symptoms of GI bleeding.
 Patients on long-term treatment with NSAIDs should have their CBC and a chemistry profile checked periodically for signs or symptoms of anemia.
 Appropriate measures should be taken in case such signs of anemia occur.
-If clinical signs and symptoms consistent with liver or renal disease develop or if systemic manifestations occur (e.g., eosinophilia, rash, etc.) and if abnormal liver tests are detected, persist or worsen, etodolac should be discontinued.
+If clinical signs and symptoms consistent with liver or renal disease develop, systemic manifestations occur (e.g., eosinophilia, rash, etc.) or if abnormal liver tests persist or worsen, etodolac should be discontinued.

 Reports suggest that NSAIDs may diminish the antihypertensive effect of ACE-inhibitors.
-This interaction should be given consideration in patients taking NSAIDs concomitantly with ACE-inhibitors (see PRECAUTIONS, General, Renal Effects).Antacids
+This interaction should be given consideration in patients taking NSAIDs concomitantly with ACE-inhibitors (see WARNINGS).Antacids

 The concomitant administration of antacids has no apparent effect on the extent of absorption of etodolac.
 However, antacids can decrease the peak concentration reached by 15% to 20% but have no detectable effect on the time-to-peak.Aspirin